digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

   :start-after: -- CREATE_CLOCK_UPDATE_EVENT_BEGIN
   :end-before: -- CREATE_CLOCK_UPDATE_EVENT_END

-Note that it is the bank that actively creates this clock update event.
+Note that it is the bank that actively creates a :ref:`DateClockUpdateEvent <module-daml-finance-data-time-dateclockupdate-48859>`.
 This results in more control when to actually process the coupon payment.
-One could also use ledger time, but that would cause problems in some cases, for example:
+One could also use :ref:`LedgerTime <module-daml-finance-data-time-ledgertime-84639>`, but that would cause problems in some cases, for example:

 - A system is down when the coupon should be processed.
 Processing it the next day is difficult if ledger time is automatically used.